- Coordinates

 This type of variable is not available. in a variable of type WDPic (on the background layer), in a variable of type picLayer.

-// Initialize the drawing in an Image control dStartDrawing(IMG_Drawing) // Draw a rectangle whose background is light yellow // and whose border is light blue dRectangle(10, 10, 50, 50, LightYellow, LightBlue)
+Note: To draw custom rectangles, use the dBorder function.. // Initialize the drawing in an Image control dStartDrawing(IMG_Drawing) // Draw a rectangle with a light yellow background // and light blue borders dRectangle(10, 10, 50, 50, LightYellow, LightBlue) Syntax

 Drawing a rectangle by specifying the coordinates of rectangle Hide the details